Upcoming FreeSurfer courses

 Day 4 will cover:

 The four days consist of talks/tutorials that run all day, roughly from 9am-5pm.
 There will be extra time to work on tutorials or data before 9am and after 5pm.
 Attendees are expected to attend all talks and tutorials aside from the ones scheduled as "optional".
 Attendees may opt out of either the fMRI or Diffusion lectures if it is not applicable to them.
 Laptops are provided with FreeSurfer and the tutorial data already installed.
 Attendees will work in pairs (sharing a laptop).
-The most recent Boston course schedule can be found here.
+The schedule of talks and links to tutorials can be found here.
 Please check back for updates.

 Additional topics and more detail on each topic is provided below.